AaronAppel/QwerkE/Documentation/Work/To Complete/ShaderVariableDoc.txt.md

 #TODO Review and improve shader documentation.
 Create a shader section/folder, inside of a graphics or rendering section
+// Create a rendering folder and start putting things in there.

 .vertex values
 // Transform